playing tennis again:

 Craig Rusbult - craigru178@yahoo.com - homepage.

-I'm an enthusiastic educator (with PhD in Edu from U of WI), have taught tennis, juggling, physics, chemistry,...
+I'm an enthusiastic educator (with PhD in Edu from U of WI), have taught tennis, juggling, dancing (swing & ballroom), music improvising, physics, chemistry, math, problem solving,...

 I like to PLAY tennis, and THINK ABOUT tennis.
-I was an instructor for City of Anaheim (home of Disneyland) in 1965-66 & 1970, have studied "Inner Game of Tennis" mental/physical strategies.
-So if you also like to think-and-talk about tennis, that's an option.
+I was a tennis instructor for City of Anaheim – the home of Disneyland – three summers (1965, 1966, 1970), and later studied "Inner Game of Tennis" strategies for coordinating mental-and-physical actions.
+So if you also like to think about tennis, discussions are an option.
 But if you don't want this it's fine, because playing will be our main focus, it's what I mainly want.

-also: in 1987, I bought a racket and “did things” to its grip, by making it totally flat on both sides – so it's easy to have an Eastern Forehand (left & right) – plus extending it 1" and building up the last 2" of the handle to make a Continental Grip easy, for backhand & serving, and (now) for a “baseball” forehand.
+also: in 1987, I bought a racket and “did things” to its grip, by making it totally flat on both sides – so it's easy to have an Eastern Forehand (left & right) – plus extending it 1" and building up the last 2" of the handle to make a Continental Grip easy, for backhand & serving (in 1987) and (now) also for a “baseball” forehand.
 Sometime soon, this page will end with photos of the modified handle.

 When younger, I was a semi-excellent player.
 That's why I say "probably I will have good control" because although I haven't played much recently, earlier in life I was a skillful player in high school and early college (1963-68) and played skillfully again later (1987). / a clarification: I was semi-excellent, but wasn't close to being the best (even locally), and never had any dreams of Wimbledon. {if I had continued "working at it" after high school, maybe I could have played on a team like UW's, but would not have been the team's top player, and certainly not a national star) I haven't played much since 1987, and recently (in summer 2021) I began playing a little on-court, plus lots of hitting against a backboard (at Shorewood Hills School) and my stroke-skills have improved, are getting closer to what they were 54 years ago!
 And in my spacious living room, I've been mentally-and-physically practicing strokes & footwork.
 Therefore, "probably...
 I can return your shots consistently."